nrwl/nx/docs/api-angular/schematics/ngrx.md

 Type: `string`

 Specifies whether to use class-based or creator functions for actions, reducers, and effects.
+Use `creators` for creator functions.